-Susan Haggarty – Secretary
+Susan Haggarty – Chair

 Susan and husband George live in Grosse Pointe Farms, MI during the summer where they were born and raised.
 Susan is a graduate of Boston College where she majored in History.
 She worked in her own firm as a Financial Planner for 25 years.
 Her volunteer work includes The Junior League of Detroit, Beaumont Hospital, Detroit Institute for Children, The Grosse Pointe Academy and the Boca Grande Woman’s Club.

 Steve is Executive Chairman of Laughlin Constable, an advertising, PR and brand marketing company with offices in Chicago and Milwaukee.
 Steve’s community service includes serving as a board member and board chair of The Milwaukee Performing Arts Center.
 He also chaired the Milwaukee Ballet Board and served on the board of the Milwaukee Symphony Orchestra.
 Steve is a former board chair of the Boys & Girls Clubs of Greater Milwaukee.
 He currently serves on the board of the Milwaukee Film Festival and chaired that board as well.
 Steve and his wife Marge have a home on Boca Grande and were both instrumental in creating the Boca Grande Film Festival, presented by the Friends of Boca Grande, which is now entering its third season.